FormalSnake/kalele-new-tab/README.md

 ## Using the extension

 In most of the chromium based web browsers, go to `chrome://extensions` and enable Developer Mode, and then you load unpacked and then you navigate to the [manifest.json](https://bitbucket.org/KynuxGamesInc/kalele/src/master/manifest.json) and it should work!
 In the future there will be a chrome web store page.

+## Setting API keys

+You need to make a apikeys.json file in the src directory, and it should look something like this:
+`{
+	"weather": "your key here",
+	"wallpapers": "your key here"
+}
+`
+You can get your keys from [open weather map](https://openweathermap.org/api) and [nasa](https://api.nasa.gov/).
+Obviously my keys are not included in the source code, since this they must remain secret.